Cycloidal Drives Are The Beating Hearts of Robotics. Here’s How You Can Easily Design One Yourself. Download For FREE.

 Figure 9.
 Top view of design for load plate.

-The top cover is the final piece for the cycloidal drive.
-It consists of small pocket at the top to help reduce weight as well as anchor point for tools to screw in the top cover (Figure 10a).
-There are thread at its side to allow it to be screwed into the cycloidal drive casing.
-Small ledges below help elevate thrust bearing to allow it to rotate freely inside the casing (Figure 10b).
+The top cover is the final component of the cycloidal drive.
+It features a small pocket at the top to reduce weight and provides anchor points for tools to screw it into place (Figure 10a).
+Threads along its sides allow it to be securely screwed into the cycloidal drive casing.
+Additionally, small ledges beneath the cover elevate the thrust bearing, enabling it to rotate freely within the casing (Figure 10b).

 Figure 10. a) Top view and b) bottom view of cover for the cycloidal drive.

-After the thrust bearing are place on the load plate, the top cover can be placed over the thrust bearing and screwed into place.
-By screwing the top cover in, it helps to keep all the components together whilst preventing dust from falling inside the cycloidal drive (Figure 11).
+Once the thrust bearing is placed on the load plate, the top cover can be positioned over it and screwed into place.
+Securing the top cover not only holds all the components together but also prevents dust from entering the cycloidal drive (Figure 11).

 Figure 11. a) Exploded view of cover and thrust bearing and b) a completed cycloidal drive.